panoptesDev/Safecoin/docs/src/developing/on-chain-programs/faq.md

 title: "FAQ"
 ---

-When writing or interacting with Safecoin programs, there are common questions or challenges that often come up.
+When writing or interacting with Panoptis programs, there are common questions or challenges that often come up.
 Below are resources to help answer these questions.

-If not addressed here, the Safecoin [#developers](https://discord.gg/RxeGBH) Discord channel is a great resource.
+If not addressed here, the Panoptis [#developers](https://discord.gg/RxeGBH) Discord channel is a great resource.

 ## `CallDepth` error